 Let J. Price McNamara Help You With Your Worker’s Compensation Case

 If you or a loved one has recently suffered from an injury while at work, you may be entitled to compensation.
 Companies and employers usually have experienced lawyers working hard for them.
 You need an aggressive personal injury attorney with knowledge of Louisiana law to getting you the money you deserve in your case.
 J. Price McNamara has been practicing law in Louisiana for many years and has handled many cases just like yours.
-The legal team at the Law Offices of J. Price McNamara is waiting to help you with your case.
+The legal team at J. Price McNamara ERISA Insurance Claim Attorney is waiting to help you with your case.
 Call us today to schedule your free case review and get an experienced worker’s compensation attorney on your side.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.